Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Communication and Information Sharing

-• Did everyone share important information with the group, or were there moments where decisions were made without full team input?
+• How effective was the communication between party members during critical moments? • Did everyone share important information with the group, or were there moments where decisions were made without full team input?
 How did the group handle moments of uncertainty or incomplete information?

 This aligns with communication management in projects, highlighting the need for transparency and timely sharing of information among team members to ensure project success.